Decentralized Exploration in Multi-Armed Bandits -- Extended version

 \subsection{Results}

 The results reveal that the sample efficiency of \textsc{$1$-privacy} baselines is horrendous on both problems: it increases super-linearly as the number of players increases.
 Worse, when the distribution of players moves away from the uniformity, which is the case in most of digital applications, the performances of \textsc{$1$-privacy} baselines decreases (see Figure \ref {Toy1}a, \ref {Toy2}a).
 Contrary to \textsc{$1$-privacy} baselines, the performances of {\sc Decentralized UGapEc} and {\sc Decentralized SER3} increases in Problem 2 (see Figure \ref {Toy2}a).
 More precisely, the sample complexity curves of {\sc Decentralized UGapEc} and {\sc Decentralized SER3} exhibit two regimes: first the sample complexity decreases (between $32$ to $64$ players), and then the sample complexity linearly increases with the number of players.
 The values of hyper-parameters: $\delta=0.05$ and $\eta=0.9$, imply that the number $M={\lfloor \frac {\log \delta}{\log \eta} \rfloor}$ of player votes required to eliminate an arm is $28$.
 In Problem $2$ with $32$ players, it means that the algorithm has to wait for infrequent players votes to terminate.
 When the number of players is $64$, this issue disappears.
 This is the reason why the sample complexity for $64$ players is lower than for $32$ players.
-The linear dependency of the sample complexity with respect to the number of players of the second regime is due to the fact that in the considered problems, the probability of the most likely player $p^*$decreases in $1/N$.